 She is also a member of the Newspaper Society Council, the Independent Publishers Forum and the International Society of Weekly Newspaper Editors.
 Moira serves on the Industry group of the Worshipful Company of Stationers and Newspaper Makers and is Chair of the Weekly Independent Newspapers Association.

 Caroline was appointed Deputy Editor-in-Chief of Express & Star Newspapers in March 2018.
 She is a former Deputy Editor of the Sunday Mirror and Sunday People and Head of Features and Features Editor at the Sunday Mirror.
 She has also worked as Deputy News Editor at The People and Features Editor.

 Sarah is Deputy Head of Newsgathering.
 She joined Sky in 2011 as Head of International News and moved to be Head of Home News in 2014.
 Sarah joined Sky from the BBC where she was Deployments editor in foreign News and Strand Editor on the BBC News Channel.
 In the 16 years she spent at the BBC she had an eclectic career involving working in documentaries, drama and news.

-Doug Wills is Managing Editor of the London Evening Standard, The Independent, Independent on Sunday and i.
-He began his career as a reporter with Thomson Regional Newspapers going on to several regional newspapers before working in London from 1987.
-Doug held a number of executive positions with the Evening Standard and was appointed Managing Editor in 2005, and then Group Managing Editor in 2011.
+Doug Wills is Managing Editor of the London Evening Standard and The Independent.
+He began his career as a reporter with Thomson Regional Newspapers going on to several regional newspapers before working in London from 1986.
+Doug has held a number of executive positions with the Evening Standard and was appointed Managing Editor in 2005, and then Group Managing Editor in 2011.

 He is also chairman of the London Press Club and a past president of the Society of Editors.